 Understanding the education system in Luxembourg can be daunting, especially with the present language barrier.
-Fortunately, if you are moving to Luxembourg, there is a range of national and international schools to enrol your kid in the Luxembourg education system.
+Fortunately, if you are moving to Luxembourg, there is a range of national and international schools to enroll your kid in the Luxembourg education system.
 I make special point on European schools in Luxembourg.

 The government runs most schools for free.
 Nearly every school in Luxembourg is a melting pot of German, French, Luxembourgish, and little English.